About PSE » Environment » Climate Change »

 Greenhouse Gas Policy Statement

-Climate change is a very important issue which requires effective, efficient and equitable collective responses from policy makers.
-To that end, PSE advocates a national strategy that achieves both short-term measures designed to lessen the growth of greenhouse gas emissions and long-term strategies that will ultimately manage greenhouse gas emissions to appropriate levels in a scientifically sound, and responsible fashion.
-In furtherance of the strategy that reduces near-term growth of greenhouse gases, PSE's policy is to take cost-effective measures reduce greenhouse gas emissions from our energy activities while maintaining a dependable and diverse energy portfolio mix that will sustain our customers' needs now and into the future.
+PSE is committed to reducing our emissions and increasing the use of clean renewable energy.
+PSE also advocates a national strategy that achieves both short-term measures designed to lessen the growth of greenhouse gas emissions and long-term strategies that will ultimately manage greenhouse gas emissions to appropriate levels in a scientifically sound, and responsible fashion.

-The specific near-term strategies PSE will continue to explore and implement include the following:
+The specific near-term strategies for PSE will continue to include the following:

 - Ongoing development and investment in our customer energy efficiency program;